Maxwell013/Logger/README.md

 # Logger
-Lightweight logging library for C++
+A lightweight logging library for C++

+## Version 0.1 - Basic logging